 Spondylitis is an autoimmune disease, meaning that pain and inflammation are a result of the body’s immune system attacking its own tissues.
 No one knows yet exactly what causes spondylitis to develop in some people, but it is now believed that genetics play a significant role.

-In the fifth century BCE, famed Greek physician Hippocrates described five types of spinal diseases, using the terms kyphosis and scoliosis to indicate spinal deformities.
+In the fifth century B.C., famed Greek physician Hippocrates described five types of spinal diseases, using the terms “kyphosis” and “scoliosis” to indicate spinal deformities.
 Hippocrates recommended that abnormal spinal curvatures be corrected by stretching the patient on a ladder or a board, applying traction, and shaking the person.
 A number of ancient Egyptian pharaohs may have had spondylitis.
-The mummy of Rameses II was examined in recent years and found to have severe spinal fusion.
+The mummy of Ramses II was examined in recent years and found to have severe spinal fusion.